Skip to content

 6. Confirm result

-The DataTable includes search and filtering functionality:
+The DataTable includes column-level filtering and sorting:

-• Sorting: Click column headers to sort
+• Sorting: Click column headers to sort by that column

 Available package types include: